SPARQL-Environment/SPARQL-Environment/plugins/README.md

 - Provide extra information about objects or verbs. *(i.e. The objects plugin looks up verbs for an object)*
 - Provide lists of verbs, objects, elements or data specific information.

+## Update

+Responsibilities of an update SparqPlug are the same as an input plugin but can

 ## Contributing

 To contribue to the SPARQL Environment repository itself plugins must be data agnostic.
 If you're creating data-specific plugins you should create your own GIT repository and name it *sparqplug-{name}* or if you're creating a suite of plugins for your data *sparqplugs-{namespace}*.
 Examples are *sparqplugs-hmt* or *sparqplugs-cts*.

 ### Required Functions

-The **discription object** contains the basic information the SPARQL Environment uses to distinquish and setup your plugin.
+The **description object** contains the basic information the SPARQL Environment uses to distinquish and setup your plugin.

 ```
-sparqplug.in.* = {
+{
 	"type":"in", // "in" "out" or "detail" depending on the type of plugin.
 	"title": "Text Query", // String used to identify your plugin in plain text (tab bar).
 	"description":"Basic SPARQL query box.", // String used to describe your plugin in plain text (tooltip).